stuartaroth/flashcards/README.md

-# har-tool
+# flashcards
-Har Visualization Tool
+Flashcard Tool

-You can see a demo of this project at http://107.170.219.89/ Simply select a .har file on your file system.
+This tool creates flash cards from a semi-colon separated values file